Melvillian/coinbase_dca/README.md

    - [cron](https://phoenixnap.com/kb/set-up-cron-job-linux) if on Linux
    - [launchd](https://alvinalexander.com/mac-os-x/mac-osx-startup-crontab-launchd-jobs/) if you're using a Mac

-      - tl;dr: make a plist file, and then run `launchctl load /path/to/file.plist`
+      - tl;dr: make a plist file, and then run `launchctl bootout gui/$(id -u) ~/Library/LaunchAgents/your.plist`.
+When you want to update the plist, run `launchctl bootstrap gui/$(id -u) ~/Library/LaunchAgents/your.plist` followed by the previous `bootout` command
    - 🤷 if you're on Windows